cedi/FairySearch/README.md

 __Please be aware that this is highly incomplete and many of this document act's as a brain-dump for me__

 # FairySearch

 A simple FTP Search engine with the intention to run in a local environment with many FTP Servers (like Chaos Events).

 Currently only the Network will be searched for FTP Servers, and then for each found host the file-list is recursively fetched and saved to a MongoDB instance.

-For scanning the Network i use nmap, so if you like to run this on your machine, please ensure that nmap is installed.
+For scanning the Network I use nmap, so if you like to run this on your machine, please ensure that nmap is installed.

 ## Limitations
-I suppose that there's a major flaw in the way i traverse recursively trough directories.
+I suppose that there's a major flaw in the way I traverse recursively trough directories.
-If there is anywhere a symlink folder which points to a parent directory, the algorithm is likely to traverse endless trough the loop, until the maximum stack size is reached and the python interpreter crashes.
+If there is anywhere a symlink folder which points to a/the parent directory, the algorithm is likely to traverse endless trough the loop, until the maximum stack size is reached and the python interpreter crashes.
 I plan to implement prevention for this in the near future, but for the moment: Please be patient.

 ## Architectural Overview
-__This is currently under heavy development, so please don't judge me if this is outdated or wrong__
+This is currently under heavy development, so please don't judge me if this is outdated or wrong

-My initial idea for implementing this was a distributed microservice architecture, where individual `ftp_walker` are spawned within docker container so they could be easily scaled up in a huge dockerswarm.
+My initial idea for implementing this was a distributed microservice architecture, where individual ftp_walker are spawned within docker container so they could be easily scaled up in a huge dockerswarm.
+Also I initially wanted to have as much as possible asynchronous to speed things up.

-Also i initially wanted to have as much as possible asynchronus to spped things up.
+Currently I didn't manage to met my own acceptance criteria since I didn't found that much time for this project than I thought.

-Currently i didn't manage to met my own acceptance criteria sinc i didn't found that much time for this project than i thought.
+As of now (Dec/26/2017) the architecture is a bit limited:
-As of now (Dec/26/2017) the architecture is a bit limited.
+The Network-Scanner (can be found in [network_scan.py][7]) runs async and then calls a callback for each found up host.
-The Network-Scanner runs async and then calls a callback for each found up host.
+Then for each found up host I start a sync port-scanner to check for open ports.
-Then for each found up host i start a sync port-scanner to check for open ports.
-I split these two steps, to speed the host-discovery.
+I decided split these two steps, to speed up the host-discovery.
-After a suitable server is found (a server with open Port 21) i start traversing trough the directory tree and fill an array with all found files.
+After a suitable server is found (a server with open Port 21) I start traversing trough the directory tree and fill an array with all found files.
-After the directory fetch is done i save the directory tree to a MongoDB, currently by using two collections.
+After the `ftp_walker` is done I save the directory tree to MongoDB using [database.py][6], currently by using two collections.
 1. `ftp_servers` which holds a list of all found ftp server and the associated port(s)
 2. `file_list` an array of files, represented as dictionarys, like the example shown below.

 ### MongoDB
-Like mentioned earlier i use MongoDB to store the files.
-Since i plan to use microservices whenever possible within this project i decided to run MongoDB inside a docker container.
+Like mentioned earlier I use MongoDB to store the files.
+Since I plan to use microservices whenever possible within this project I decided to run MongoDB inside a docker container.
 This comes with the beauty of easily creating many mongo instances and cluster them together.
 To spawn a MongoDB with docker use:

 	docker pull mongo:latest # pull the latest mongo docker container from dockerhub docker run -v "$(pwd)/mongo" -t -i -p 27019:27017 --name mongo -d mongo mongod --smallfiles --bind_ip 0.0.0.0 --noauth

-i know that i currently use `--noauth`, this is planned to be changed in the near future
+I know that I currently use `--noauth`, this is planned to be changed in the near future

 Let's talk about the document structure:

-#### `ftp_server`
+#### ftp_server

 	{
 		"_id" : ObjectId("5a423094a735c340919c049b"),